duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

 The formal specification makes the intended algorithm easier to review.
 The theorem turns “correct” into a concrete promise.
 The proof checks that promise over the entire supported input space, including numerical cases that ordinary examples may miss.
-Together they form a durable assurance package that can be rechecked whenever the implementation changes.
+That moves exhaustive correctness reasoning out of line-by-line code review.
+Together, these artifacts form a durable assurance package that can be rechecked whenever the implementation changes.

-AI can already give us plausible code from a written source.
-If the agent can also spend a few more hours assembling evidence, which deliverable would you rather receive: **the code alone, or the code together with its formal specification and a machine-checked proof that the whole function meets its stated guarantee?**
+AI can already give us plausible code from prose.
+If the agent can also spend a few more hours assembling evidence, which deliverable would you rather receive:
+**the code alone, or the code together with its formal specification and a machine-checked proof that the whole function meets its stated guarantee?**